 The Euro NCAP rating is the safety rating that most drivers will be familiar with.
-Introduced in 1997, the Euro New Car Assessment Programme compares how cars will react to the same rigorous testing procedures and awards them a star rating out of five.
+Introduced in 1997, the Euro New Car Assessment Programme compares how cars will react to the same rigorous testing procedures and award them a star rating out of five.
 The NCAP rating is not a review rating for a car’s comfort or build quality and so such factors are not considered in the testing, the sole focus is on safety and how the car will fare in a collision.

 Not every car will be tested by Euro NCAP.
 Those that are tested are bought anonymously by the organisation and are run through the tests independent of any input from the manufacturer.
 The most commonly bought cars tend to be the ones chosen for testing, as there will be the most benefit to drivers from this information; however, governments and other organisations can nominate vehicles they feel warrant testing.

-In the actual tests, the cars are put through a number of scenarios that mimic real world crashes and accidents.
+In the actual tests, the cars are put through a number of scenarios that mimic real-world crashes and accidents.
 These tests are;

-A straight on crash at 40mph
+A straight-on crash at 40mph

 Car-to-Car Side Impact